How to Avoid Bad Cannabis Oil

 Optimal Storage to Prevent Bad CBD Oil

 Whether the factors listed above have affected the oil you are using depends on the company you have chosen to purchase from.
-Your best bet to avoid poor quality oil is to buy high quality CBD oil from a seller who uses only 100% organic, non-GMO products.
+Your best bet to avoid poor quality oil is to buy high-quality CBD oil from a seller who uses only 100% organic, non-GMO products.

 In the following paragraphs, we’ll discuss how you can preserve your CBD oil once you have received it so that it maintains its quality for long as possible.

 Just like other natural products, read the label to know the shelf life of your cannabis oil.
-The shelf live can be as long as a couple of years, so check this information regularly.
+The shelf life can be as long as a couple of years, so check this information regularly.

-Oils are sensitive to sudden changes in factors such as temperature, light and oxygen.
+Oils are sensitive to sudden changes in factors such as temperature, light, and oxygen.
 This, in turn, makes them prone to becoming rancid or degrading in quality.
-Store cannabidiol the way you would other oils, in a cool or dark closet.
+Store cannabidiol the way you would other oils, in a cold or dark closet.
 Refrigeration works as well.
 If you choose to keep your CBD oil in the fridge, crystallization may occur.
 This can easily be fixed by running hot water over the bottle.
 Another way to keep your CBD oil fresh is by reading the manufacturer’s suggestions on safeguarding the product’s quality and integrity.

 How do you know if your CBD oil has expired?
 Bad cannabis oil is often murky in appearance, but don’t jump to conclusions if it looks cloudy, as this is a natural occurrence of CBD oil stored in the refrigerator.
-If you suspect that your oil has gone bad, wait for it to warm up to room temperature.
+If you suspect your oil has gone bad, wait for it to warm up to room temperature.
 Generally, the most telltale sign of the product’s degradation is a foul smell and awful taste.

 Be Wary of Fake Cannabis Oil